-In addition, the Investment Manager may exclude companies that may be viewed as inconsistent with the ten principles of the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
+In addition, the Investment Manager may exclude companies that may be viewed as inconsistent with the ten principles of the UN Global Compact.
 However, the Investment Manager may invest in and/or hold such companies if the Investment Manager determines the company provides positive sustainability outcomes that may outweigh other non-sustainable issues.
 Such determination may be based on utilization of data and research, including from third party sustainability service providers and/or engagement with the company's management.